angular/components/CODING_STANDARDS.md

 #### Access modifiers
 * Omit the `public` keyword as it is the default behavior.
 * Use `private` when appropriate and possible, prefixing the name with an underscore.
+* Use `protected` when appropriate and possible with no prefix.
 * Prefix *library-internal* properties and methods with an underscore without using the `private` keyword.
 This is necessary for anything that must be public (to be used by Angular), but should not be part of the user-facing API.
 This typically applies to symbols used in template expressions, `@ViewChildren` / `@ContentChildren` properties, host bindings, and `@Input` / `@Output` properties (when using an alias).

+Additionally, the `@docs-private` JsDoc annotation can be used to hide any symbol from the public API docs.

 #### JsDoc comments